OakarminIron/Obsidian/Odoo/🟣🍱Bundles/🟣🍱Bundles.md

-[[🟣🍱Odoo Assets]] are grouped by bundles, where each bundle can be a list of different file paths for specific asset types such as XML, Java-script, CSS, and SCSS.
+[[🟣🍱Odoo Assets]] are grouped by bundles, where each bundle can be a list of different file paths for specific asset types such as XML, Java-script, CSS, and `SCSS`.
 Bundles are listed in the Odoo module's manifest file.
 These files use a global syntax, so one line declares the various files containing the assets.

 1. [[web.assets_common]]
 2. [[web.assets_backend]]